-(g)(1) The committee shall adopt rules providing that-

-(A) the staff be assembled and retained as a professional, nonpartisan staff;

-(B) each member of the staff shall be professional and demonstrably qualified for the position for which he is hired;
+- (g)(1) The committee shall adopt rules providing that- - (A) the staff be assembled and retained as a professional, nonpartisan staff; - (B) each member of the staff shall be professional and demonstrably

-(C) the staff as a whole and each member of the staff shall perform all official duties in a nonpartisan manner;

-(D) no member of the staff shall engage in any partisan political activity directly affecting any congressional or presidential election;

-(E) no member of the staff or outside counsel may accept public speaking engagements or write for publication on any subject that is in any way related to his or her employment or duties with the committee without specific prior approval from the chairman and ranking minority member; and

-(F) no member of the staff or outside counsel may make public, unless approved by an affirmative vote of a majority of the members of the committee, any information, document, or other material that is confidential, derived from executive session, or classified and that is obtained during the course of employment with the committee.

-(2) Only subdivisions (C), (E), and (F) of subparagraph (1) shall apply to shared staff.

-(3)(A) All staff members shall be appointed by an affirmative vote of a majority of the members of the committee.
-Such vote shall occur at the first meeting of the membership of the committee during each Congress and as necessary during the Congress.

-(B) Subject to the approval of the Committee on House Administration, the committee may retain counsel not employed by the House of Representatives whenever the committee determines, by an affirmative vote of a majority of the members of the committee, that the retention of outside counsel is necessary and appropriate.

-(C) If the committee determines that it is necessary to retain staff members for the purpose of a particular investigation or other proceeding, then such staff shall be retained only for the duration of that particular investigation or proceeding.

-(D) Outside counsel may be dismissed before the end of a contract between the committee and such counsel only by an affirmative vote of a majority of the members of the committee.

-(4) In addition to any other staff provided for by law, rule, or other authority, with respect to the committee, the chairman and ranking minority member each may appoint one individual as a shared staff member from his or her personal staff to perform service for the committee.
-Such shared staff may assist the chairman or ranking minority member on any subcommittee on which he serves.
+- qualified for the position for which hired: - (C) the staff as a whole and each member of the staff shall perform all official duties in a nonpartisan manner; - (D) no member of the staff shall engage in any partisan political activity directly affecting any congressional or presidential election; - (E) no member of the staff or outside counsel may accept public speaking engagements or write for publication on any subject that is in any way related to the employment or duties with the committee of such individual without specific prior approval from the chair and ranking minority member; and - (F) no member of the staff or outside counsel may make public, unless approved by an affirmative vote of a majority of the members of the committee, any information, document, or other material that is confidential, derived from executive session, or classified and that is obtained during the course of employment with the committee. - (2) Only subdivisions (C), (E), and (F) of subparagraph (1) shall apply to shared staff. - (3)(A) All staff members shall be appointed by an affirmative vote of a majority of the members of the committee.
+Such vote shall occur at the first meeting of the membership of the committee during each Congress and as necessary during the Congress. - (B) Subject to the approval of the Committee on House Administration, the committee may retain counsel not employed by the House of Representatives whenever the committee determines, by an affirmative vote of a majority of the members of the committee, that the retention of outside counsel is necessary and appropriate. - (C) If the committee determines that it is necessary to retain staff members for the purpose of a particular investigation or other proceeding, then such staff shall be retained only for the duration of that particular investigation or proceeding. - (D) Outside counsel may be dismissed before the end of a contract between the committee and such counsel only by an affirmative vote of a majority of the members of the committee. - (4) In addition to any other staff provided for by law, rule, or other authority, with respect to the committee, the chair and ranking minority member each may appoint one individual as a shared staff member from the respective personal staff of the chair or ranking minority member to perform service for the committee.
+Such shared staff may assist the chair or ranking minority member on any subcommittee on which the chair or ranking minority member serves.